Kalmar Nyckel: History

 The ships sailed from Gothenburg in December 1637, commanded by Jan Hindriksen van der Water, but encountered a severe storm in the North Sea and had to divert to the Netherlands for repairs.
 They departed on New Year's Day 1638, arriving in North America in March 1638.
 They built a fort on the present site of the city of Wilmington, which they named Fort Christina.

 A second voyage, which departed on February 7, 1640, and arrived at Fort Christina on April 17, brought additional settlers for New Sweden.
 One of them was Reorus Torkillus, the first Lutheran clergyman in New Sweden.
 The Kalmar Nyckel made four successful round trips from Sweden to North America, a record unchallenged by any other colonial vessel.

 Between colonial voyages, the ship was used by the navy as a transport and courier.
 She was sold out of Swedish service to Dutch merchants in 1651.
 At the outbreak of the First Anglo-Dutch War, she was employed as a fisheries protection vessel under Captain Dirk Vijgh.
-The ship was sunk off the coast of Scotland in action against Blake's squadron on July 12, 1652.
+The ship was sunk off the coast of Scotland in action against an English navy squadron under General at Sea Robert Blake on July 12, 1652.